Sesame Street video games: Pals Around Town

 Pals Around Town is a computer game published by Hi-Tech Expressions in 1987 and programmed by Children's Television Workshop.
 It was released for the Atari, Commodore 64, and the IBM PCjr in cartridge form.

 The basis for the game was strictly educational.
 The player could pick a character (Sesame Street characters available included Bert and Ernie, among others) and could interact with various objects in a variety of settings.
 Two such settings were a school classroom and an outdoor playground.
 Some items that could be interacted with included a fishbowl and a globe.

 Oscar's Trash Race

 Oscar's Trash Race is a video game for the Atari 2600 developed by Atari and was released in 1984.
 The game was programmed by Christopher Omarzu and uses the Atari Kid's Controller.

 The goal is to help Oscar the Grouch and the little Grouches collect trash in a race.
 It was meant to give practice in numerical skills and directional concepts.

 Search and Learn Adventures

 Search & Learn Adventures is a 1997 CD-ROM game.
-The game was developed by Creative Wonders and Children's Television Workshop in 1997, and re-released in 1998, 2000 (by Mattel Media), and 2004 (by Encore Software).
+The game was developed by Children's Television Workshop and released by Creative Wonders in 1997, and re-released in 1998, 2000 (by Mattel Media), and 2004 (by Encore Software).
 Sherlock Hemlock guides users as they find the clues to solve puzzles and mysteries.
 Concepts emphasized are safety, healthy eating and recycling; skills developed include critical thinking and problem-solving.
 There are more than 20 activity combinations and multiple skill levels.